Wholesale Invoice Factoring

 Any factoring company should be able to tell you what you’ll pay up front.
 This should include the discount rate – the percentage of the invoice the factor keeps for their fee, often between 1% and 5% – and any hidden fees.
 Sometimes a low discount rate can mean you’ll get charged hidden fees later.

-FundThrough pricing – 100% advance rates minus our discount rate.
+See FundThrough pricing – we offer 100% advance rates minus our discount rate.
 No hidden fees.

 A minimum is the amount you must factor every period (month, quarter, or year) or a requirement that you must factor every invoice for a particular customer.
 Some factoring companies offer plans that require minimums, while others do not.

 FundThrough doesn’t require minimums.
-Only fund when you need to.
+Only fund the invoices you want, when you want.

 FAQs: Accounts Receivable Financing for Wholesalers